 When using third-party components, it is important to ensure that they are compatible with the rest of the system.
 If they are not, it can be difficult to get them to work correctly.

 These potential downsides are certainly worth considering.
 And they can all be mitigated with a strong focus on the design phase of the development.
 This is exactly why we developed our Agile Architecture phase, which you can find out more about by watching this recording of our webinar in 2022.

 With all this in mind, do we think it’s worth investing in composable architecture in 2023?
 Absolutely.
 But only if your business is in the right place and if it’s the right solution for you.

 The type of solution that composable architecture is appropriate for is actually quite wide ranging.
 From backend systems, to your CMS and cloud infrastructure (or multi-cloud infrastructure).
 So whether composable architecture is right for you is not so much about which solution you need.
 It’s more about how you want to work and how much flexibility and agility you want to have in your solution.

 For example, if you need a solution where the tools adapt to your workflow, rather than having to change your workflow to meet the demands of your tools, then composable architecture is for you.

-If you want to find out more about what composable architecture could do for you, then get in touch today and we can talk about your specific needs — and a solution that’ll work best for you.
+If you want to talk to a specialist IoT development company about what composable architecture could do for you, then get in touch today and we can talk about your specific needs — and a solution that’ll work best for you.